Jim Leonhard: NFL statistics

-Coaching
+Coaching career

+Wisconsin

 In February 2016, Leonhard joined Paul Chryst's staff at his alma mater as defensive backs coach.
 In his year off between retiring from the NFL and being named DB coach for the Badgers, Leonhard spent his time studying college film with then-Wisconsin Defensive Coordinator Dave Aranda and familiarizing himself with schemes that exist in college football that aren't prevalent in the NFL, such as the zone-read option offense.
 Prior to UW DB coach Daronte Jones leaving UW for an assistant coaching position with the Dolphins, Leonhard had been asking Paul Chryst about joining the Badgers staff.

 In February 2017, Leonhard was named the new defensive coordinator of the Badgers, replacing Justin Wilcox, who became the new head coach of California.
 In late November 2017, Leonhard was named one of five finalists for the Broyles Award which recognized the top assistant coach in college football.

 On October 2, 2022, Leonhard was named interim head coach of the Badgers following the firing of Paul Chryst.

 After Wisconsin hired Luke Fickell as head coach in November 2022, Leonhard announced that he would be leaving Wisconsin at the end of the 2022 football season.

+Illinois

+On July 25, 2023, Illinois announced they had hired Leonhard as a senior football anaylst.

+Denver Broncos

+On February 14, 2024, Leonhard was named as defensive backs coach and pass game coordinator for the Denver Broncos.

+On March 6, 2025, Leonhard was promoted to assistant head coach, while remaining the defensive pass game coordinator.